The Search For Alien Life On Distant Planets Might Have Just Gotten A Whole Lot Easier

 Cofield acknowledges telescopes needed are not available just yet, but several capable of the task are expected to come online within the next few years, such as the Giant Magellan Telescope (2021) and the European Extremely Large Telescope (2024).

-And once those telescopes are up and running, it won’t be just Proxima b scientists will scoure for signs of alien life, there’s the potential to study possible alien life on numerous Earth-like planets in our galaxy.
+And once those telescopes are up and running, it won’t be just Proxima b scientists will scour for signs of alien life, there’s the potential to study possible alien life on numerous Earth-like planets in our galaxy.

 “The approach could be applied to other planets that, like Proxima b, are rocky, and orbit in the habitable zone of relatively cool stars, known as red dwarfs,” Cofield says.
 “The astronomical community is already emphasizing the search for ‘Earth-like’ planets around these small stars because the latter are incredibly common in the galaxy; astronomers have even jokingly referred to red dwarfs as the ‘vermin of the sky.'”